taylorhelene/taylorhelene/README.md

 ### Hi there 👋

 - 🌱 I’m always learning something new.
-I am currently preparing for a proctored exam.
+I am currently preparing for a proctored exam for Professional Cloud Architect.
 - 👯 I’m a fullstack Web developer, UI/UX designer and QA tester on UTest.
 I have done projects with React JS, Express, Mongo DB, GraphQL and Azure products.
 - 💬 I'm hosting my projects on Render.
 - 📫 How to reach me: taylorhelene09@gmail.com